Little Church of the West: History

 The Little Church of the West opened May 22, 1943 on what became the Las Vegas Strip.
 The chapel was originally built as part of the Hotel Last Frontier complex on the Strip.
 It was moved from the north side of the hotel to the south side in 1954.
 In 1979, to make way for the Fashion Show Mall, the chapel was moved onto the grounds of the Hacienda hotel-casino.
 In December 1996, when the Hacienda was closed and demolished, the chapel was moved again to its current location on the east side of the Strip, south of the eventual Mandalay Bay resort.

 The church was listed on the National Register of Historic Places (NRHP) on September 14, 1992, and is the only building on the Las Vegas Strip to be listed.

 In 2002, the church performed 6,000 weddings a year, and more than 250,000 couples had been married there since its opening.
 In 2017, it celebrated its 75th anniversary and remains the oldest building on the Las Vegas Strip.

 Film history

-The church is mentioned in a 1959 episode of Perry Mason titled "The Case of the Startled Stallion".

-It appeared in two episodes of the 1978-81 ABC series Vega$, including "Serve, Volley, and Kill" in season one, episode 5.
-This episode starred Red Buttons as "Reverend" Tommy Cirko.

-It appears in the 1964 film Viva Las Vegas, in which the film's characters (played by Elvis Presley and Ann-Margret) recite their vows in the church.
+In an episode of Perry Mason titled "The Case of the Startled Stallion" (1959) the church is mentioned and the neon sign is shown.
+It appears in the 1964 film Viva Las Vegas, in which the film's characters played by Elvis Presley and Ann-Margret recite their vows in the church.
+In the 1978-81 ABC series Vega$ the chapel appears in "Serve, Volley, and Kill" (Season 1, Episode 11, 1978), starring Red Buttons as "Reverend" Tommy Cirko, "All Kinds of Love" (Season 2, Episode 14, 1980), and "Vendetta" (Season 2, Episode 23, 1980).